mateorinland/periodic-table-database/README.md

 Using Bash, PostgreSQL and GIT.

 The Shell script is intended for use in a Bash terminal and it works alongside a database for periodic elements.
-When the user inputs a number, a letter or a word the script will search the DB and provide the following template of information if a match is found (otherwise it will ask for an argument if one is not given or for an appropiate one if one is given that's not in the DB):
+When the user inputs a number (like 1), a letter (like 'H') or a word (like 'Hydrogen') the script will search the DB and provide the following template of information if a match is found (otherwise it will ask for an argument if one is not given or for an appropiate one if one is given that's not in the DB):

 ~~~~~